WorldQL/dreamlab-docs/combined-ingredients.md

 Additionally, think about what methods you are going to use/import.
 Only use methods that exist from other files or the Dreamlab API.
 Plan for everything you're going to need to do and what you have to import.
 If you need any sort of game engine feature, list it in your response and where it's going to be imported from.
 Do not invent new APIs.

 Then output your code after thinking.

+EXTREMELY IMPORTANT: When relevant, please create a file called ".<brief-description-of-your-changes>.instructions.txt" which explains in plain language what type of entity your script should be attached to, etc.
+To create that file, please ensure "./scene-description.md" is loaded to see the scene.
+For example:
+1. The user requested a new enemy.
+You wrote a script assuming it will be attached to a Collider and a script to spawn it on regular intervals.
+2. You look in scene-description.md and see there is no enemy prefab with the script attached already.
+3. You write to ".new-enemy.instructions.txt": "In prefabs, create a Collider named "Enemy" with a SolidColor child that is red and attach ./src/enemy-script-i-just-wrote.ts.
+Then, in world create an Empty named "EnemySpawner" and attach "./src/enemy-spawner.ts and set the "enemyToSpawn" value to `game.prefabs._.Enemy`"
+4. Always create a fresh file which is named appropriately.

+Notes:
+1. Entities cannot change type.
+2. Entities do not have components.
+They are a single entity of a single type.
+Here is a list of all entities:
+- Sprite
+- AnimatedSprite
+- TilingSprite
+- ColoredPolygon
+  - Has a set number of sides.
+If you want to make a circle set this to 20.
+- ColoredSquare
+  - color: '#hexstring'
+  - Their position is the center of the rectangle.
+Take this into account when positioning.
+- Clickable
+- Collider
+- CharacterController
+  - A collider that will attempt to track position set but will stop at other colliders.
+Useful if you want a player that is stopped by walls.
+- Empty
+- Camera
+- AudioSource
+- RawPixi
+- UILayer
+- UIPanel
+- Text

+If you're simply modifying an existing script, this will not be needed.

+Feel free to ask the user questions before answering if you feel you do not have enough detail.